neerajyadv/EarthQuake_Reports_Live_App/README.md

 # EarthQuake_Reports_Live_App
-This app shhows recent earthquake activities from around the world with help f USGS api.
+This app shhows recent earthquake activities from around the world with help of USGS api.
 It parses geojson data and then shows to user.

 What I learned-